rudrapatel29/Global-Health-Development/README.md

-Here’s an updated version of your README markdown with descriptions of the key terms used in the analysis:

----

 # **Global Health Expenditure Analysis (WHO)**

 This repository contains a comprehensive analysis of the Global Health Expenditure Database from the World Health Organization (WHO).
 The analysis explores key trends, insights, and disparities in global health spending across countries and regions, focusing on several important metrics such as **Current Health Expenditure (CHE)**, **Domestic General Government Health Expenditure (GGHE-D)**, and **Out-of-Pocket Expenditure (OOPS)**.
 The dataset is sourced from the WHO Global Health Expenditure Database: [WHO Database](https://apps.who.int/nha/database/Select/Indicators/en).